Computer Sciences

 Control Structures:

 Control structures are the most important and basic concepts of any programming language.
-They are important to implement a solution to the given problem.
+They are important in implementing a solution to the given problem.
 In short, control structures are known as constructs.
 There are two types of control structures provided by the C#, i.e. Iteration constructs and Decision constructs.
-Following are some control structures that is implemented in the code.
+The following are some control structures that have been implemented in the code.

 Iteration Constructs: